 For more backpacking tips, check out these posts:

-- 7 steps to find the perfect hiking shoe
+- 7 steps to find the perfect hiking shoes

 - Campsite safety tips

 - How to choose the best backpacking tents

 - How to choose the best backpacking pack